 The legal community recognizes that only those with a financial planning designation are acceptable to engage in this complex area of practice.
-Anyone holding one of the following designations may enroll in the CFDS training:
+Anyone holding one of the following designations and working in the industry, may enroll in the CFDS training:

 1. Certified Financial Planner (CFP)

 2. Personal Financial Planner (PFP)

 6. Chartered Accountant (CA)